swati-gwc/DjangoPractise/README.md

 3. To create Django Project :  `django-admin startproject projectname`
 4. To start/run django project created:  `python manage.py runserver`.
 Usually it runs at 127.0.0.1:8000/.
 5. To create Django app :  `python manage.py startapp appname`.
 Here "appname" is user-defined so you can write anything instead of this word.
 Make sure you are inside the terminal at the same level as manage.py while running this command.
+6. If you create any changes to models or app.
+For example, adding new column to a model then after making changes you need to execute two commands in terminal that are `python manage.py makemigrations <app-name>` and `python manage.py migrate`.
+[Link](https://stackoverflow.com/questions/50603258/django-how-can-i-add-delete-fields-in-sqlite3-database)

 ## List of Projects